Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 Tile flags are used in 2D and 3D.
 They provide 32 bits (4 bytes) and are stored at the beginning of each [IconData entry](../Maps2D.md), [Wall entry](../Labdata.md) and [ObjectInfo entry](../Labdata.md).

-Moreover each [character reference](../Maps.md) stored tile flags in the last 4 bytes.
+Moreover each [character reference](../Maps.md) stores tile flags in the last 4 bytes.
 If a character is on a tile, it may override the flags of that tile.
 For example the upper 4 bits of the flags can store the combat background index for monsters.
 The character itself could provide another one instead.

 Note: Bits are numbered from least significant bit to most significant bit.
 As the flags are stored in big-endian, bit 0 means the least significant bit of the 4th byte and bit 31 means the most significant bit of the first byte:
 `[bit31..bit24] [bit23..bit16] [bit15..bit8] [bit7..bit0]`